Isetta-Team/Isetta-Website-Raw/docs/blogs/week-7.md

 Oh, did you think we were done?
 We're just getting started!
 (Just kidding, don't worry, you're in the home stretch!)

 So after we finished the pre-code review version of our networking system, we had a bad taste left in our mouth.
 Why should the developer have to remember some weird string tag in order to send messages of a particular type, like `"HNDL"`?
 And what happens if we have conflicting string tags or need longer strings?
-Well, as it turns out, we already utilize a system similar to this tagging but by using actual _object types_ somewhere else in the code: our component system!
+Well, as it turns out, we already utilize a system similar to this tagging but by using actual _object types_ somewhere else in the code: Our component system!

 Specifically, inside of [Entity.h](https://github.com/Isetta-Team/Isetta-Engine/blob/7cbc43d4b3df5cea830ceacc3c58724685aa5ab7/Isetta/IsettaEngine/Scene/Entity.h) we have a vector of component types that we use for checking whether or not the current entity has a component that's requested using the `GetComponent` function.
 Since the function is a template function, it can utilize C++'s `std::type_index` class which essentially enumerates the classes.
 By a similar method, we can just enumerate our user-defined messages by their type if we turn all of our message-based functions into template functions[^290252]!